numbas/editor/docs/jme-reference.rst

     Returns ``true`` when at most one of ``x`` or ``y`` is true.
     Returns ``false`` when ``x`` and ``y`` are both true.

+    Evaluated lazily: if the left-hand argument is ``false``, the right-hand argument is not evaluated.

     **Definitions**:
         * :data:`boolean`, :data:`boolean` → :data:`boolean`